 This was yet another post I first saw on Suelle’s fabulous blog, Mainly Baking as her October entry for We Should Cocoa.
-It was only a matter of time before I gave these a go and if Suelle had not already done so, I would probably have entered them for this month’s date challenge.
+It was only a matter of time before I gave them a go and if Suelle had not already done so, I would probably have entered them for this month’s date challenge.

 - Stir in the chocolate and hazelnuts.

 - Spread over the date mixture.

-- Spooned this over the dates.
+- Spoon over the date base.

-- Baked at 180C for 30 minutes.
+- Bake at 180℃ (160℃ fan, 350℉, Gas 4) for 30 minutes.